Our Vision

 - Analyze user workflows and behavior in response to power availability and cost versus quality-of-service tradeoffs.

-- Promote adoption of renewable energy innovations by other facilities and the data center industry.
+- Promote adoption of variable energy sources and innovations by other facilities and the data center industry.

-- Achieve significant reductions in climate impact and lower electrical power costs for large-scale computing.
+- Achieve significant reductions in energy costs and improve the efficiency for large-scale computing.

 Meet the team behind this project